Suspect in custody in Florida State shooting and there are multiple victims, source tells AP

 Florida State University is one of Florida’s 12 public universities, with its main campus in Tallahassee.
 About 44,000 students are enrolled in the university, per the school’s 2024 fact sheet.

-The university canceled all classes and events for Thursday, advising everyone to avoid coming to the main campus.
-It also canceled all home athletic events through Sunday.
+The university canceled all classes and events for Thursday.
+It also canceled home athletic events through Sunday.

-Note: This story has been updated to correct Trump’s quote.
+Fischer reported from Fort Lauderdale.
+Associated Press reporters Stephany Matat in West Palm Beach, Curt Anderson in St. Petersburg, Michael Schneider in Orlando, Mike Balsamo in New York, Eric Tucker and Christopher Megerian in Washington, and John Seewer in Toledo, Ohio, contributed to this report.